zhuminghui17/path-planning-cpp/TESTING.md

 ```

 ```
 The test case is to check if the program works if the nodes and edges are empty.
+It outputs a empty line.

-21. Run `./path-step1 data/gridmap/bugmap_s1_21.txt  `
+21. Run `./path-step1 data/gridmap/bugmap_s1_21.txt`
 The output should be
 ```
-Invalid Input.
+There is a gap in numbering nodes!
 ```
 The test case it to check if will bug if missing nodeId 0 in my program